wordtreefoundation/books/The Late War - Gilbert Hunt - 1817.md

 38 But they wist not what to do ; for the cunning of the captains of the fast sailing vessels of Columbia, surpassed the wisdom of the lords of Britain.

 CHAP.
-XVH.
+XVII.

-'Capture and hunting of Ogdensburgh by the British.
+Capture and hunting of Ogdensburgh by the British.

 ON these days the war against Columbia was waged -with great violence, 2 And the fur-clad savages prowled in secret places and fell upon the helpless.